Test scores, Extracurriculars, and Social Media?

 Yes, it is possible to attend college with a felony.
 There are no legal restrictions preventing individuals with felony convictions from enrolling.
 Each college has its own admission process, and while a criminal history may lower your chances, especially at more competitive schools, it doesn't automatically disqualify you.

+It happens.
 Some colleges do review applicants' social media profiles as part of their admissions process.
-According to a 2019 Kaplan survey of 288 college admissions officers at top-ranked colleges, 36% admitted to checking an applicant's social media to gain additional insight during the decision-making process.
+According to a2019 Kaplan survey of 288 college admissions officers at top-ranked colleges, 36% admitted to checking an applicant's social media to lookout for potential risks and gain additional insight during the decision-making process.

 Colleges typically do not conduct background checks on applicants' parents.
 However, they may consider certain information about parents, such as their educational background and occupation, to help assess an applicant's personal situation and evaluate their achievements in the context of available resources.